SchapiroLabor/NEP_Squidpy/README.md

 pip install ipykernel==6.29.5
 conda install jupyter==1.1.1
 ```
+The respective environment files are in the `/envs`folder.
 The scripts were run on an M2 MacBookPro.

 ## Source